-TAKE NOTICE that the annual general meeting of shareholders (the "Meeting") of Scandium International Mining Corp. (the "Company") will be held at Suite 1200, 750 West Pender Street, Vancouver, British Columbia, Canada on Wednesday, May 31, 2023, at 9:00 a.m.
+TAKE NOTICE that the annual general meeting of shareholders (the "Meeting") of Scandium International Mining Corp. (the "Company") will be held at Suite 1200, 750 West Pender Street, Vancouver, British Columbia, Canada on Monday June 3, 2024, at 9:00 a.m.
 (Vancouver time) for the following purposes, as more particularly described in the accompanying information circular (the "Information Circular"):

-- 1. to receive the audited financial statements of the Company for its fiscal year ended December 31, 2022, and the report of the auditors thereon; - 2. to fix the number of directors at four (4); - 3. to elect directors of the Company for the ensuing year; - 4. to re-appoint Davidson & Company LLP, as auditors of the Company for the ensuing year, and to authorize the directors to fix the auditors' remuneration; and - 5. to transact any other business which may properly come before the Meeting, or any adjournment thereof.
+- 1. to receive the audited financial statements of the Company for its fiscal year ended December 31, 2023, and the report of the auditors thereon; - 2. to fix the number of directors at four (4); - 3. to elect directors of the Company for the ensuing year; - 4. to re-appoint Davidson & Company LLP, as auditors of the Company for the ensuing year, and to authorize the directors to fix the auditors' remuneration; - 5. to approve the unallocated entitlements under the Company's stock option plan; and - 6. to transact any other business which may properly come before the Meeting, or any adjournment thereof.

-The Board of Directors has fixed April 18, 2023, as the record date for determining shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournment or postponement thereof.
+The Board of Directors has fixed April 18, 2024, as the record date for determining shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournment or postponement thereof.
 Only shareholders of record at the close of business on that date will be entitled to notice of and to vote at the Meeting.